-This is a 3 Hour exam paper based primarily on technical knowledge and design & making principles.
+This is a three hour exam paper based primarily on technical knowledge and design & making principles.

-NON - EXAM ASSESSMENT COURSEWORK (50% OF A LEVEL) UNTIL FEBRUARY
+NON-EXAM ASSESSMENT COURSEWORK (50% OF A LEVEL) UNTIL FEBRUARY

-Candidates submit evidence of a design and making assignment which has evolved over the 2 years.
+Candidates submit evidence of a design and making assignment which has evolved over the two years.
 This is an 80 hour design and make task and will need to be of considerable complexity and challenge.

-Minimum Grade 4 in GCSE Design and Technology.
+Minimum Grade 5 in GCSE Design and Technology.
 Evidence of high levels of commitment and teacher recommendations are required.
+Students will also need to be competent mathematicians as a fair proportion of the exam will be maths-based questions.
+Therefore, a minimum Grade 4 in Maths will also be required.